eyern/password-locker/README.md

 ### License

-*This software is licensed under the MIT license.*
+*This project is licensed under the MIT license.*

 Copyright (c) 2019 **_Ian Kipkoech_**